ROBOTIS-GIT/emanual/_includes/en/dxl/quick_start.md

 - Connection between PC and DYNAMIXEL (Micro USB cable)

 #### R+ Manager 2.0 Install
 In order to change settings of DYNAMIXEL, R+ Manager 2.0 must be installed on your system.

-#### Basic Settings
-DYNAMIXEL has a default setting when manufactured.
-If you wish to change basic settings, run R+ Manager 2.0.
+You can also use Dynamixel SDK or Dynamixel Workbench.